InjectionMap/InjectionMap.Configuration/README.md

 # InjectionMap.Configuration
 ------------------------------
 InjectionMap.Configuration is a small extension to InjectionMap that allows the definition of mappings in the application configuration file.
+The definition of mappings is created with xml based late binding.

 # Usage
 ------------------------------